Quansight-Labs/quansight-labs-site/posts/2021/12/conda-recipe-grayskull.md

 Now that you have the package recipe, you create a pull request on the staged-recipes repository and wait for someone from the conda-forge community to review it.
 You know the drill!

 ## But what if a package is not published on PyPI?
 Yes.
-Unfortunately that’s where Grayskull falls a little short.
+Unfortunately, that’s where Grayskull falls a little short.
 It only generates recipes for Python packages available on [PyPI](https://pypi.org/).
 This prerequisite leaves out a number of Python packages otherwise available online.

 ## My life’s purpose — making Grayskull more versatile
 During my internship at Quansight Labs, I added the ability to generate recipes from GitHub repositories.